-In response to litigation by Plaintiffs and others, Departments have since expanded the the accommodation scheme.
-10 The Supreme Court granted injunctions pending appeal in two suits brought by religious non-profit organizations, including the Little Sisters, that objected to the accommodation scheme.
+In response to litigation by Plaintiffs and others, the Departments have since expanded the accommodation scheme.10 The Supreme Court granted injunctions pending appeal in two suits brought by religious non-profit organizations, including the Little Sisters, that objected to the accommodation scheme.
 See Wheaton Coll. v.
 Burwell, 134 S. Ct.
 2806 (2014); Little Sisters of the Poor Home for the Aged, Denver, Colo. v.
 Sebelius, 134 S. Ct.
 1022 (2014).
 In a third suit, the Court declined to recall or stay a circuit court mandate in favor of the Government, but granted an injunction to religious non-profit organizations pending final disposition of their petition for certiorari.
 See Zubik v.
 Burwell, Nos.
-14A1065, 14-1418, 2015 WL 3947586, at \1 (U.S. June 29, 2015).
+14A1065, 14-1418, 2015 WL 3947586, at 1 (U.S. June 29, 2015).
 The injunctions allowed the organizations to notify HHS directly of their religious objection to the Mandate rather than sending the Form to their health insurance issuers or TPAs.
 In response to the injunction in Wheaton College, the Departments issued an interim final rule on August 27, 2014, creating an alternative accommodation for religious non-profit organizations.
-Coverage of Certain
+Coverage of Certain Preventive Services Under the

-&lt;sup>10 As we explain in this section, the Departments did not expand the pool of actors who could claim an accommodation and obtain relief from the Mandate.
+10 As we explain in this section, the Departments did not expand the pool of actors who could claim an accommodation and obtain relief from the Mandate.
 They expanded the accommodation scheme by offering objecting organizations an alternative method of self-certification.

-Preventive Services Under the Affordable Care Act, 79 Fed.
+Affordable Care Act, 79 Fed.
 Reg.
 51,092, 51,092 (Aug.
-27, 2014).
+27, 2014).11

 These regulations relieve a religious non-profit organization from complying with the Mandate if it notifies HHS in writing of its religious objection to the provision of some or all contraceptive services.
 Id. at 51,094.
-The notice may be sent by letter or email, and must contain (1) "the name of the eligible organization and the basis on which it qualifies for an accommodation," (2) "its objection based on sincerely held religious beliefs to providing coverage of some or all contraceptive services," including any particular subset to which it objects; (3) the name and type of the group health plan; and (4) the name and contact information for any of the plan's TPAs and/or health
+The notice may be sent by letter or email, and must contain (1) "the name of the eligible organization and the basis on which it qualifies for an accommodation," (2) "its objection based on sincerely held religious beliefs to providing coverage of some or all contraceptive services," including any particular subset to which it objects; (3) the name and type of the group health plan; and (4) the name and contact information for any of the plan's TPAs and/or health insurance issuers.
+Id. at 51,094-95.
+According to the Departments, these requirements constitute "the minimum information necessary for the Departments to determine which entities are covered by the accommodation, to administer the accommodation, and to implement the